sanchit97/sanchit97.github.io/_pages/about.md

 NEWS
 ======
-*November '2021*: I will be joining [Amazon Alexa Research Group](https://www.amazon.science/tag/alexa) as an Applied Scientist Intern during Summer 2022.
+*November 2021*: I will be joining [Amazon Alexa Research Group](https://www.amazon.science/tag/alexa) as an Applied Scientist Intern during Summer 2022.

-*November '2021*: Will be presenting my work in EMNLP-BlackBox, 2021 on 11 November.
+*November 2021*: Will be presenting my work in EMNLP-BlackBox, 2021 on 11 November.

-*October'2021* Paper accepted to [Complex Networks, 2021](https://complexnetworks.org/).
+*October 2021* Paper accepted to [Complex Networks, 2021](https://complexnetworks.org/).

-*August '2021* Paper accepted to [EMNLP'21 BlackBox Workshop](https://blackboxnlp.github.io/).
+*August 2021* Paper accepted to [EMNLP'21 BlackBox Workshop](https://blackboxnlp.github.io/).

-*May '2021*: Started PhD at UVA CS.
+*May 2021*: Started PhD at UVA CS.

-*May '2021* Graduated MS in CS from UVA CS.
+*May 2021* Graduated MS in CS from UVA CS.

 Research Areas
 ======